x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-distribution-groups/manage-distribution-groups.md

 - Mail-enabled universal distribution groups (also called distribution groups) can be used only to distribute messages.

-- Mail-enabled universal security groups (also called security groups) can be used to distribute messages as well as to grant access permissions to resources.
+- Mail-enabled universal security groups (also called security groups) can be used to distribute messages and to grant access permissions to resources.
 For more information, see [Manage mail-enabled security groups](../../recipients-in-exchange-online/manage-mail-enabled-security-groups.md).

 It's important to note the terminology differences between Active Directory and Exchange Online.
 In Active Directory, a distribution list group refers to any group that doesn't have a security context, whether it's mail-enabled or not.
 In contrast, in Exchange Online, all mail-enabled groups are referred to as distribution list groups, whether they have a security context or not.